yashasvishailly/yashasvishailly/README.md

 **Operator and consultant.
-I fix execution inside early to growth stage startups, and I build the tools for that work on Claude.**
+I fix execution inside early to growth stage startups, and I build the tools that ease decision making**

 Eight years inside early to growth stage companies, where execution starts breaking as they scale.
 I go in, find the one problem underneath the ten, and fix it.
 The products below are what that work looks like once I turn it into software.